 This disease may also affect the following test results:

 Treatment is aimed at controlling your overactive thyroid.
 Medicines called beta-blockers are often used to treat symptoms of rapid heart rate, sweating, and anxiety until the hyperthyroidism is controlled.
 Hyperthyroidism is treated with one or more of the following:

-If you have radiation or surgery, you will need to take replacement thyroid hormones for the rest of your life, because these treatments destroy or remove the gland.
+If you have had radioactive iodine treatment or surgery, you will need to take replacement thyroid hormones for the rest of your life.
+This is because these treatments destroy or remove the gland.

 Some of the eye problems related to Graves disease usually improve when hyperthyroidism is treated with medications, radiation, or surgery.
 Radioactive iodine can sometimes make eye problems worse.
 Eye problems are worse in people who smoke, even after the hyperthyroidism is cured.

 Sometimes prednisone (a steroid medication that suppresses the immune system) is needed to reduce eye irritation and swelling.

 You may need to tape your eyes closed at night to prevent drying.
 Sunglasses and eye drops may reduce eye irritation.
 In rare cases, surgery or radiation therapy (different from radioactive iodine) may be needed to prevent further damage to the eye and loss of vision.

 Graves disease often responds well to treatment.
 Thyroid surgery or radioactive iodine usually will cause an underactive thyroid (hypothyroidism).
 Without getting the correct dosage of thyroid hormone replacement, hypothyroidism can lead to:

 Call your health care provider if you have symptoms of Graves disease.
 Also call if your eye problems or other symptoms get worse or do not improve with treatment.

 Go to the emergency room or call the local emergency number (such as 911) if you have symptoms of hyperthyroidism with: